Driving ISV success: CyberHound and Hewlett Packard Enterprise

 Susa explained that HPE works with ISV partners on numerous fronts.

-“Our OEM program then serves to robustly stand up the solution of ISV by enhancing solution reliability and lowering costs and risks – extended warranties, prolonged server and option lifecycle, priority support lines, customization and international shipping support.
+“Our OEM program then serves to robustly stand up the solution of ISV by enhancing solution reliability and lowering costs and risks – extended warranties, prolonged server and option lifecycle, priority support lines, customisation and international shipping support.

-“As a business partner we are able to expand the value of our partnership by increasing market profile and awareness of our partners through exposure and promotion at HPE events and forums and website.
+“As a business partner, we are able to expand the value of our partnership by increasing market profile and awareness of our partners through exposure and promotion at HPE events and forums and website.

 “The global profile and footprint of HPE also presents partners with global reach and marketing